Learn how you can protect livestock with electric fencing.

 You can protect livestock with electric fencing easily nowadays.
 There are effective and relatively inexpensive temporary electric fencing available to protect everything from small animals such as chickens in the barnyard or in pastured poultry programs to larger animals such as riding hones out for weekend trail rides or involved in strip grazing.

-Although some electric fences are considered permanent, much like a traditionally built fence, other styles are intended for semi-permanent or temporary applications, giving users more flexibility and economy in meeting such fencing needs titian they've ever had in the past.
+Although some electric fences are considered permanent, much like a traditionally built fence, other styles are intended for semi-permanent or temporary applications, giving users more flexibility and economy in meeting such fencing needs than they’ve ever had in the past.
 Modern temporary styles of electric fencing include the familiar rope lines, some tape-like styles and various sizes of mesh netting; all can be set up or taken down in a matter of minutes.

-The portability of temporary electric fencing means it can he moved about according to pre-planned grazing patterns.
+The portability of temporary electric fencing means it can be moved about according to pre-planned grazing patterns.
 The practice allows more intensive use of pasturelands than is possible with permanent fencing of larger areas.
 Aaron Silverman raises about 15,000 broilers a year in a small valley in Oregon.
-"Our fields are bordered by riparian zones — a river or a creek where there are nesting marsh hawks and red-tailed hawks, bobcat runs and coyote trails.
+“Our fields are bordered by riparian zones — a river or a creek where there are nesting marsh hawks and red-tailed hawks, bobcat runs and coyote trails.

 “When we started with traditional pastured poultry zones, we confined the birds to the portable enclosures at all times and moved the enclosures once, maybe twice a day.
 We noticed that whenever we were close to a riparian zone, we would lose birds to raccoons, ‘possums and skunks, which were able to sneak under the fencing.”